 See, it’s my music.
 I want it to be presented in a certain way.
 Dwaine Iler (of the Windsor band The Original Lady Eyes), who I don’t really know but seems like a really nice and genuine guy, is a very vocal supporter of online distribution and digital download cards.
-He has a very clear vision of how he wants his music presented to the listener.
+He has a very clear idea of how he wants his music presented to the listener.
 Though I’m not big into the MP3 thing myself, I respect that it’s his music and his choice how it gets to his audience.

 I also really don’t want things to ever get very big.
 I guess that goes against just about everything everyone else who makes music wants to do, but there it is.
 I don’t want to get to the point where I have to make so many copies of CDs and send so many out in the mail that I have to start thinking about charging money to cover costs, and I’m not going to go the online distribution route in order to make it easier for that to happen.
 I don’t want anyone to ever pay for any of my music.
 If anyone ever tries to charge you money for any of my music and I find out about it, I will bite their fucking head off.
 Literally.
 With the teeth that live inside my mouth.

 I like being able to have a personal connection with the people who like my music.
 I like writing people notes and letters, and sending CDs in the mail.
 I like that people can email me if they want to, and I will try to respond in a somewhat timely manner.
 If you like my music and you want to ask me questions about it while we both inhabit the same space like people sometimes do, I’ll have a coffee with you somewhere.
 I’m not some sort of curmudgeon who’s allergic to personal contact.
-I’m just a guy guy, and I like coffee, as long as it’s good coffee.
+I’m just a guy, and I like coffee — as long as it’s good coffee.

 I’m comfortable with the way things are right now.
 I have a larger audience than I ever thought I would, but it’s mostly local, and it’s on a small enough scale that I can keep it personal and my overhead is still pretty reasonable.
 I don’t want it to get to the point where I have to look at hiring people to handle distribution or anything absurd like that.
-I don’t want to have to answer to a larger group of people about why I don’t play live or do the same things that everyone else seems to do.
+I don’t want to have to answer to a larger group of people about why I don’t play live or do the same things everyone else seems to do.

-Realistically, my music and appearance are not commercial or swoon-worthy enough for things to ever get very big anyway, and I’m not about to put any effort into changing anything about me or my music to make either one any more palatable or “ready for the big time”.
+Realistically, my music and appearance are not commercial or swoon-worthy enough for things to ever get very big anyway, and I’m not about to put any effort into changing anything about myself or my music to make either one any more palatable or “ready for the big time”.
 But when someone starts to take steps toward doing something that threatens to potentially lead things in that direction, I get uneasy.